 Inclusive Educator Awards

-Neurodiversity Ireland is launching the Inclusive Educator Awards to celebrate the outstanding contribution of principals, teachers, resource teachers and SNAs, as role models, in creating an inclusive school environment.
+Neurodiversity Ireland launched the Inclusive Educator Awards to celebrate the outstanding contribution of principals, teachers, resource teachers and SNAs, as role models, in creating an inclusive school environment.
 Principals, teachers and SNAs and any person working in the sphere of education from early years to post primary, who inspire and support students in these challenging, resource-constrained environments are changing lives and they deserve to be recognised!
 Every child has the right to the same opportunities as their peers, regardless of their differences or the challenges they may face.
 Lorna Danaher, Sponsorship manager, Energia says ‘’We are delighted to be sponsoring the Neurodiversity Ireland Inclusive Educator Awards.
 At Energia, we want to support those who believe in inclusive education and encourage everyone to think of the possibilities.
 This award is for those letting children BE THEMSELVES to allow them to reach their full potential’’

 The awards are supported by the Department of Children Equality, Disability, Integration and Youth and Minister of State for Disability Anne Rabbitte, who says she is delighted to endorse this inspiring initiative which will recognise the wonderful people within education who support children with extra needs.

 "It's fantastic to be part of the first ever Neurodiversity Ireland Inclusive Educator Awards, which represent a new era for inclusive education and shine a light for wider society on how to embrace and support all children equally.